telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "numbers", [ "collect", "number" ] ]
     ]);

 The `"collect"` clause will abort when it encounters an error.
-If you want to ignore errors as well, use the `"#collect"` spec.
+If you want to ignore errors as well, use the `"#collect"` specification.

 Note that `"collect"` and `"#collect"` only make sense when being the first specifier, i.e., they cannot be nested in `"or"`, `"and"` etc.